Coronavirus digest: Total number of cases hits 40 million | DW | 19.10.2020

 Read more: Coronavirus: German minister warns against new wave of panic-buying

-Belgium's midnight-to-5 a.m. curfew will come into effect on Monday, while cafes and restaurants will close across the country for four weeks.
+A midnight-to-5 a.m. curfew will come into effect in Belgium on Monday, while cafes and restaurants will close across the country for four weeks.
 Sales of alcohol will also not be permitted later than 8 p.m..
-Belgium, a country of roughly 11.5 million people, has seen over 10,000 deaths and 213,000 cases since the start of the pandemic.
+Belgium, a country of roughly 11.5 million people, has seen more than 10,000 deaths and 213,000 cases since the start of the pandemic.

 Switzerland is introducing new restrictions on Monday, including the broadening of a mask mandate and limitations on social gatherings.
-Face and nose coverings are required in public indoor areas, while gatherings of more than 15 people are forbidden.
+Face and nose coverings are required in public indoor areas, while gatherings of more than 15 people have been forbidden.

 Italy has also announced new restrictions coming into force this week.
 They allow mayors to close public squares and other gathering places after 9 p.m., while restaurants and bars are restricted to table service only after 6 p.m..
 Local festivals have been banned.

+Wales will go into a full lockdown starting on October 23 and ending on November 9, according to First Minister Mark Drakeford.
+Drakeford said the lockdown offered the "best chance of regaining control of the virus" following a surge in cases.

-South Africa's health minister, Zweli Mkhize, and his wife tested positive for the virus, health officials announced on Sunday.
+In South Africa, Health Minister Zweli Mkhize and his wife have tested positive for the virus, health officials announced Sunday.
 South Africa is Africa's hardest-hit country, with over 700,000 recorded cases and 18,408 deaths since the start of the pandemic.

 lc/msh (AP, AFP, Reuters, dpa)